davidsarratgonzalez/davidsarratgonzalez.github.io/README.md

 # My personal website

-This project showcases my professional experience, education, projects, publications, and more in a minimalistic and responsive design.
+This project showcases my professional experience, education, publications, and more in a minimalistic and responsive design.
 The website is built using React and is optimized for both desktop and mobile devices.
+Feel free to [fork it](https://github.com/davidsarratgonzalez/davidsarratgonzalez.github.io/fork) and modify it to create your own personal website. 😊

 ## Features